exasol/script-languages/exaudfclient/docs/script_options_design.md

 ##### Mitigation

-`dsn~ignore-lines-without-script-options~1` tries to mitigate this risk.
+Design decision `dsn~ignore-lines-without-script-options~1` tries to mitigate this risk.